Three browser tabs, two half-finished documents, and one good idea you are about to forget

 How do I deal with ADHD time blindness at work?

 Use physical visual timers rather than phone timers because they show time shrinking continuously without requiring you to check them actively.
 Place the timer in your peripheral vision during work sessions.
-A randomized controlled trial found that visual timer interventions significantly improved time perception in children with ADHD (p=0.046) [8].
+A randomized controlled trial in 38 children with ADHD aged 9 to 15 found that time-related interventions improved time-processing ability (p=0.019) [8].
 Combine visual timers with time anchoring by tying work blocks to daily routines rather than clock times.

 Why do ADHD brains hyperfocus on some tasks but cannot focus on others?